 of Lake Erie will be a satellite facility.

-decommissioned HMCS Ojibwa, an Oberon Class submarine of
+The decommissioned HMCS OJIBWA, is an Oberon Class

 mounted on cradles set on a site on the east side of the Port

 Burwell harbour just north of the historic lighthouse - providing a

 seldom seen complete view of this sleek cold war warrior.
 The new

 museum will be built into the slope east of the submarine.
 Visitors